coast-team/collaborative-editing-generic-log/README.md

 The following fields are shared by all log entries.

-- event: The type of event.
+- type: The type of event.
 According to its value, the schema of the entry will change.
 Several values are accepted :
     - _creation_: The creation of the document.
     - _connection_: A site joining the collaborative session.
     - _disconnection_: A site leaving the collaborative session.